Query API

 Query JSON as cURL

-The following code sample shows the JSON for a Query Chart call within the data (-d) parameter of a cURL HTTP request (with placeholders highlighted):
+Here’s a JSON example for a Query Chart call in the data (-d) parameter of a cURL HTTP request (with placeholders highlighted):

 curl -X POST \